pwa-builder/PWABuilder/apps/blog/src/posts/macos-pwa-install/macos-pwa-install.md

     return audioCheck && webGLCheck;
 }
 ```
 When we combine the user agent and Sonoma specific Safari feature detections, we can detect Web Apps availability on macOS platform.
-We had to run previous and current macOS version with latest Safari 17 side by side and with help of [tool like this](https://browserleaks.com/features), we were able to detect the difference we can use.
+We run previous and current macOS version with latest Safari 17 side by side and with help of [tool like this](https://browserleaks.com/features), we were able to detect the difference we can use.

 ### Installation